Municipal Leadership Academy

 Part of being a mayor or council member is learning to work as a team to accomplish the city’s goals.
 Learn strategies to conduct more efficient and effective meetings.

 Cities provide a wide variety of daily services to citizens, each of which come with different responsibilities and concerns.
 Get a better understanding of your obligations under state and federal laws as well as how basic services are provided.

-The second part of MLA is a set of online trainings held during the first week of January 2022, which can be viewed live or on the League’s website at your convenience.
+The second part of MLA is a set of online trainings held live in January 2024 – each training will be recorded for later viewing as well.
 Watch the videos all at once or separately in order to fit within a city’s orientation program for new officials.

 The City Budget

 Build on the basic city finance information covered in MLA Part One by hearing how a city budget is developed.
 The main focus is getting attendees prepared to participate effectively in their city budget process.